h598999/cs_picker/README.md

 ## ⚡ Usage

-You can use the built-in keymaps, commands, or define your own.
+You can use the commands, and define your own keymaps

 ### Suggested keymaps: